proxmox/proxmox-datacenter-manager/docs/roadmap.rst

   - Handling Multi-Factor Authentication (MFA) for the initial "Probe Remote" connection.
   - Evaluate a Pool View where hierarchical resource pools from all remotes are merged.

+* Improvements for customizable Views:

+  - Provide more card widgets that one can add, including ones that provide some direct control over the included resources.
+  - Allow to add the pre-defined Updates, Firewall or Task tabs from the Remotes panel.
+  - Allow to create tabs to organize complex views.
+  - Evaluate other layouting options for rendering the card widgets.
+  - Extending the filter capabillity by providing more types and evaluate more flexible comparission operators.

 Please note that this list outlines general goals and potential ideas rather than fixed promises.
 If you have a substantial use case you're willing to describe in detail, we encourage you to open